 Preheat the oven to 375 degrees F (191 C).
 You can also use 350F and bake slightly longer.
 Once these start to brown, they brown quickly!

 Thoroughly stir together the flour, salt and baking soda in a medium mixing bowl.

-Using an electric mixer, cream butter and sugar in a large bowl until light and fluffy; Add the corn syrup and then add the milk and beat well.
+Using an electric mixer, cream vegan butter and sugar in a large bowl until light and fluffy; Add the corn syrup and then add the milk and beat well.
 Beat in the vanilla.